WEBAPPLICATIES1/10slBootstrap/docs/presentation.md

 class:dark
 ### Nav
 # Pills
-There are multiple styles you can use to show your navigation, by default it will show as links.
+There are multiple styles you can use to show your navigation, by default it will be shown as links.
 When using `.nav-pills`, the links will be shown as "pills" or button-like.

 ```html
 <ul class="nav `nav-pills`">